 Here's a handy table to show you what LTV you’ll have based on the deposit you’ve saved.

-Affording your mortgage repayments and your LTV
+Affording your mortgage repayments into the future

 The effect of interest rates and your LTV